 3. Invite a Celebrity or Expert in the Field

 We all love famous dignitaries.
 These celebrities or prominent personalities can attract attendees to your event like a magnet.
 You can invite them to create a buzz about your event, and let them talk about your new feature or service and promote it with a flourishing speech.

 4. Tell the Media

-Being in the newspapers or creating a buzz on air (television or radio) is a great way to reach out to the masses.
-However, make sure that you are prepared well to brief them and your PR Executive makes certain that the buzz they create would benefit your business.
+Another way to promote your business events is to be in the newspapers or creating a buzz on air (television or radio).
+However, make sure you are prepared well to brief them and your PR Executive makes certain that the buzz they create would benefit your business.
 Positive publicity is the aim here and those all important professional photos from tip #1 will complement any publications.